6 Tips to Keep Your Dog Calm on July 4th

 If at all possible, do not leave your dog alone.
 Just knowing that you are near will be reassuring to your dog.

 6. Use homeopathic remedies such as “Pet Calm” to help keep your dog calm.
-You can also use lavender since it has a calming affect.
-Use a lavendar spray or gently bruise the leaves and flowers of some fresh lavendar plants.
-You can also give medication, but be sure to consult with your veterinarian before giving.
+You can also use lavender since it has a calming effect.
+Use a lavender spray or gently bruise the leaves and flowers of some fresh lavender plants.
+You can also give medication, but be sure to consult with your veterinarian before giving it.